passivegravity/DiscordProfileDecorations/Decorations2022/README.md

 These decorations are no longer animated.

-If you have a working animated decoration link, please provide it so I may fix this.
+If I find time I will try my best to fix this issue.

 # 💌 PREVIEW 💌